Gates-Of-Time/FVProject-Quests/README.md

 # FVProject Quests
 These are the quest files for [The Firionia Vie Project](https://fvproject.com/) emulated server.
 These quest scripts cover Original EverQuest, as well as a portion of Kunark content that we have released.

-## Closed Source
-These quest scripts are closed source.
-All rights are reserved.

 ## Contributing
 Please review our [Coding Conventions](https://github.com/Gates-Of-Time/FVProject-Quests/blob/master/CONTRIBUTING.md) and feel free to join in!